Safer Dorset Fund - Community Grant

 What can be funded?

 Any application will be considered, provided it meets the criteria laid out in the Community Grant Terms and Conditions.
 The PCC is always interested in new and innovative approaches that address crime and improve community safety in Dorset.
 Organisations that have previously been in receipt of SDF funds (whether Major Grants and Commissioning or Community Grant) may submit an application for Community Grant funding, provided the new application is unrelated to any previously PCC-funded project.

 Please note that since changes have been introduced to the deployment of Speed Indication Devices (SIDs), the PCC’s Community Grant scheme has received a considerable increase in applications from parish councils and other groups wishing to purchase their own SIDs and/or Community Speedwatch (CSW) Equipment.
 In order for the Community Grant panel to be in a position to approve new and innovative projects, for which the Community Grant is primarily intended, applications to fund SIDs or CSW kits will no longer be approved.

-- Round Nine will be open for applications between 1 July - 6 August 2016
+- Round Ten will be open for applications between 3 October - 7 November 2016

 What Happens next?

 Your application will undergo an initial review by the Grants and Partnership Officer to ensure that it meets the criteria.
 All applications that pass the initial review will be sent to the Community Panel for consideration.